Smoothing 3-manifolds in 5-manifolds: Introduction

 \begin{theorem}[Schultz] Let $k=1$ or $2$, let $m\geq5$, and let $n=m+k$.
 Let $N^{n}$ be a smooth compact $n$-manifold, and let~$Y^m$ be a compact topological manifold equipped with a smooth structure near $\partial Y$.
 Let $f\colon Y\to N$ be a locally flat proper topological embedding that is smooth near~$\partial Y$.
 Then there is a smooth structure on $Y$, extending the given smooth structure on $\partial Y$, such that $f$ is isotopic rel.\ boundary to a smooth embedding. \end{theorem}

 Note that in the statements of \cref{thm:Schultz1,thm:Schultz2}, $Y$ is not a priori smoothable.
-The existence of a topological vector bundle neighbourhood for an embedding $f \colon Y\to N$ guarantees a smooth structure on $Y\times\R^p$ for some $p\in\N^*$.
-Hence, for $m\geq5$, the Product Structure Theorem~\cite[Essay~I]{Kirby-Siebenmann:1977-1} implies that $Y$ is smoothable.
-The proofs of \cref{thm:Schultz1,thm:Schultz2} then proceed by using smoothing theory and the Concordance Implies Isotopy Theorem~\cite[Essay~I]{Kirby-Siebenmann:1977-1} for smooth structures on $Y$.
+The existence of a topological vector bundle neighbourhood for an embedding $f \colon Y\to N$ guarantees a smooth structure on $Y\times\R^p$ for some $p\in \N\setminus\{0\}$.
+Hence, for $m\geq5$, the Product Structure Theorem~\cite{Kirby-Siebenmann:1977-1}*{Essay~I} implies that $Y$ is smoothable.
+The proofs of \cref{thm:Schultz1,thm:Schultz2} then proceed by using smoothing theory and the Concordance Implies Isotopy Theorem~\cite{Kirby-Siebenmann:1977-1}*{Essay~I} for smooth structures on $Y$.

-If one first fixes a smooth structure on $Y$, then the induced structure on $Y$ that emerges from Schultz's argument need not be isotopic to the fixed one.
-This is a feature of the problem, not a failure of the proof.
-In fact, if we fix a smooth structure on $Y$, in general in high dimensions~$f$ is not even homotopic to a smooth embedding.
-For example, Hsiang-Levine-Szczarba~\cite{Hsiang-Levine-Szczarba} showed that the exotic 16-sphere does not embed smoothly in $S^{18}$.
-Certainly it does embed topologically.

 The results from \cite{Kirby-Siebenmann:1977-1} do not apply in the same way for $Y^3 \subseteq N^5$.
 Our approach is rather different.
 We fix a smooth structure on a tubular neighbourhood of $f(Y)$ and try to extend it to all of $N$.
-As we will describe next, we face obstructions along the way that will require us in general to modify the embedding by a small homotopy to obtain a smooth embedding of $Y$ in $N$.
+As we will describe in \cref{subsec:outline-of-proof}, we face obstructions along the way that will require us in general to modify the embedding by a small homotopy to obtain a smooth embedding of $Y$ in $N$.

+Returning to the high dimensional case, if one first fixes a smooth structure on $Y^m$, $m \geq 5$, then the induced structure on $Y$ that emerges from Schultz's argument need not be isotopic to the fixed one.
+This is a feature of the problem, not a failure of the proof.
+In fact, if we fix a smooth structure on $Y$, in general in high dimensions~$f$ is not even homotopic to a smooth embedding.
+Kervaire~\cite{Kervaire-higher-dim-knots}*{Appendix,~Theorem~I} (cf.~\cite{Hsiang-Levine-Szczarba} for $d=16$) showed that an exotic $n$-sphere $\Sigma^{n}$ embeds smoothly in $S^{n+2}$ if and only if $\Sigma^n$ bounds a parallelisable $(n+1)$-manifold.
+Thus by Kervaire-Milnor~\cite{Kervaire-Milnor:1963-1} (see e.g.~\cite{CLM}*{Theorem 12.1} for a succinct statement of the computation of $\theta_n$) an exotic sphere that does not embed exists whenever $\coker (J_n)$ contains a nontrivial element with vanishing Kervaire invariant.
+For example, this holds for every even $8 \leq n \leq 138$ other than $12$ and $56$~\cite{Behrens-Hill-Hopkins-Mahowald}*{Theorem~1.2}.

+Before proceeding to the proof summary, we discuss other related results in the literature. \begin{enumerate} \item Kirby~\cite{Kirby-smoothing-lf-embeddings} proved that locally flat embeddings are isotopic to smooth embeddings in a range of dimensions, in particular with ambient dimension at least seven and codimension at least four. \item Wall~\cite{Wall-locally-flat-PL-smoothing-codim-2}*{Theorem~2} showed, in all dimensions, that every PL locally flat codimension two submanifold is isotopic to a smooth submanifold. \item Venema~\cite{Venema-1987} showed for every $n \geq 3$ that every topological embedding of an $(n-2)$-cell in the interior of a $PL$ $n$-manifold can be approximated by a $PL$ embedding.
+This does not apply to our setting of closed manifolds or proper embeddings, because it does not control the boundary of the cell. \end{enumerate}